seanpm2001/Android-x64/OldVersions/README/English/1/7-100/README.txt

 <details open><summary><p><b>Click/tap here to expand/collapse the unsupported Android versions section</b></p></summary>

 The older Android versions currently aren't supported by this project, as they are 32 bit.
-For 32 bit Android, see the [`Android x32 project`](https://github.com/seanpm2001/Android-x32/)
+For 32 bit Android, see the [:octocat: `Android x32 project`](https://github.com/seanpm2001/Android-x32/)

+If Android ever becomes a 128 bit operating system, 128 bit Android will be supported by this project: [:octocat: `Android x128`](https://github.com/seanpm2001/Android-x128/)

 </details> <!-- End of Unsupported Android versions section !-->

 ***

-### Components
+## Components

 <details open><summary><p><b>Click/tap here to expand/collapse the Components section</b></p></summary>